ys1998/academic-portfolio/blog.md

 permalink: /blog/
 ---

 Here are my carefully compiled views on some topics that I encountered so far.
 Hopefully, you will find them helpful!
-You can also search my posts by category <a href="/categories/">here</a>.
+You can also search my posts by category <a href="{{ site.baseurl }}/categories/">here</a>.

 <ul class="listing">
 {% for post in site.posts %}